anuota/DW_Challenge/README.md

     2a. rename the credentials file to credentials.json
     3. run script python3 quickstart.py to create token.json
     4. run Anya_DE.ipynb  as jupyter notebook to see my solutions

+### Results
+    Notebook Anya_DE.ipynb contains solution to the tasks and shows generated plots database schemes of the original databases are in data/processed

 ### Challenges
     - setting up environment (choices of software for local setup.